 in Afghanistan has joined the race to become the next Afghan president.”

-Being the Arab’s ‘fair-haired child (their favourite) as the CIA described Sayyaf in 1985, it was natural Sayyaf was allied with Osama bin Laden during the 1980s Jihad, but it should be noted that OBL returned to Arabia as soon as the Soviets left Afghanistan, in February 1989.
+Being the Arab’s ‘fair-haired child' ( as the CIA described Sayyaf in 1985) it was natural Sayyaf was allied with Osama bin Laden during the 1980s Jihad, but it should be noted that OBL returned to Arabia as soon as the Soviets left Afghanistan, in February 1989.
 It was KSM who stayed with Sayyaf until 1992, after which KSM and Ramzi Yousef commenced their terrorist spree with the February 1993 World Trade Center bomb.
 What the new headline above is referring to is OBL’s return to Afghanistan in 1996, when it’s widely believed that Sayyaf (allied to the Northern Alliance) offered him sanctuary there.
 OBL was initially hosted by allies of Sayyaf but was soon passed off to Sayyaf and the Northern Alliance’s enemy – the Taliban.
 Was that a Machiavellian move by Sayyaf, lumbering his enemy with a man being hunted by the CIA?
 OBL wasn’t charged with a crime unit 1998 but the CIA had been spying on him for years, first by Billy Waugh in Sudan, and then by the dedicated CIA Alec Station from January 1996.